 If your child does not need any orthodontic treatment at the time of your first visit with us, your child will enter into our Mint Kid’s Club.
-In this program, your child will visit us about twice a year for us to observe the development and growth of their jaws and teeth.
+In this program, your child will visit us about twice a year to observe the development and growth of their jaws and teeth.
 The Mint Kid’s Club program gives us the opportunity to assess your child’s growth and to make sure we begin treatment for your child at the optimal time.
 Best of all, our observation appointments for the Mint Kid’s Club are free!

-Does my child need multiple phases of braces?
 Most children do not need multiple phases of braces.
-For these kids, there are numerous benefits to delaying treatment until the adult teeth have more fully erupted (normally around 11–13 years old).
-At this point in your child’s development, jaw growth takes place more rapidly, improving treatment efficiency and resulting in more stable and often better results.
+There are many benefits to delaying treatment until most of the adult teeth have fully erupted (normally around 11–13 years old).
+At this point in time, jaw growth takes place more rapidly, resulting in more efficient and stable results.